SpellForce 2: Dragon Storm: Setting

 SpellForce 2: Dragon Storm takes place on Eo – a high-fantasy world inhabited by several races, including humans, elves, dwarves and orcs – that was formed by the god Aonir, and originally consisted of large continents and various islands, with large oceans and seas.
 But after a cataclysmic event known as the Convocation shattered the world, the remaining landmass became islands, each held together around an obelisk called Aonir's Tower.
 While the islands float on an elemental sea that no ships can traverse, a powerful mage created a portal network to ensure the surviving inhabitants of Eo can remain connected to each other.
 However, since its creation, the network has begun to fall into decline, with portals slowly losing power, creating a rising fear that the islands will become isolated that has led to conflict between nations for resources.

 Prior to the events of the expansion, Eo was once originally inhabited by an elven race known as the Shapers, who developed a connection to magic, including the powerful force known as the Archfire, which led to them creating a vast empire.
 However, the Shapers soon began to succumb to madness, from their connection to the Archfire, leading to Eo's dragons, who had remained in isolation up until then, to move in and eradicate the race before they could destroy the world.
 After this event, dragons remained the dominant force on Eo, until the eventual emergence of the other races that now inhabit the world forced them to return into isolation for their own safety.

 The expansion's story takes place within the same inter-linked islands that formed the southern half of the continent of Fiara, but several years after the conclusion of the story in Shadow Wars; three of the main game's islands return with changes, while the expansion includes six new islands connected to its story.
-Players assume the role of the Shaper Conquer – a former Runewarrior turned Shaikah by the Soul Carrier, the hero of Shadow Wars – who initially works to protect the Realm from attacks due to the declining power of the portal network, but engages in a large quest to investigate a new threat slowly emerging from the chaos.
+Players assume the role of the Shaper Conquer – a former Runewarrior turned Shaikan by the Soul Carrier, the hero of Shadow Wars – who initially works to protect the Realm from attacks due to the declining power of the portal network, but engages in a large quest to investigate a new threat slowly emerging from the chaos.
 Several characters from the main game reappear in the expansion's story, alongside new allies and enemies.